 - Trick your brain – drinking water one hour before a meal will trick your stomach into thinking it’s full; you can pick up pine nuts of flaxseed a sprinkle it on salad, in shakes, etc; eat smaller portions and take your sweet, sweet time while eating – too often we gobble down our meals without even waiting for our bodies to process the feeling of being full, but if you take your time, your brain will rein down your stomach.

 - Stay away from… vegetables are known to cause bloating and intestinal discomfort, such as broccoli, brussels sprouts, onions, cabbage, beans, celery, raisins, etc.

 Of course, there are.
 Did you think this would be easy?
 Ugh.
 I agree.
 Too many rules and lists and stuff and symptoms…

 Here it goes anyway:

 - Eat smaller portions of food, and eat slowly.
 See above.

 - Don’t eat at work, or in front of your TV.
 In our modern, busy society, we tend to multitask a bit too much.
-Chances are, when you have to eat at your desk or in your car, you need something fast and easy to eat, and sure don’t have time to scrutinize the ingredients list.
+Chances are when you have to eat at your desk or in your car, you need something fast and easy to eat, and sure don’t have time to scrutinize the ingredients list.
 Reminding yourself that you need to be mindful of what you eat will help you, I promise.

 - Be in control of your life as much as possible.
-Of course, there are always the inevitable problem showing up like we’re throwing it a surprise party.
+Of course, there is always the inevitable problem showing up like we’re throwing it a surprise party.
 That’s why I said, “as much as possible.”
 We’re not superheroes.